gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 Both π and t filters may use [feedthrough capacitors](/electronics/components/capacitors#feedthrough-capacitors) instead of standard caps for better performance (feedthrough capacitors have lower parasitic series inductance).

-### Prepackaged Pi And T Filters
+### Pre-packaged Pi And T Filters

-π and t filters can come in prepackaged components which take all the hassle out of designing the filter correctly and reduce the BOM count of your design.
+π and t filters can come in pre-packaged components which take all the hassle out of designing the filter correctly and reduce the BOM count of your design.
 They are commonly in [EIAxxxx chip packages](/pcb-design/component-packages/chip-eia-component-packages/).

 One such example is the [TDK Corporation MEM Series](http://www.digikey.com/product-search/en?FV=ffec061a).

-## Second-Order Filters And Beyond
+## 2nd-Order Filters

 A second-order low pass RC filter is the result of chaining two first-order RC filters together in series.
 This chaining is also called _cascading_.
 The benefit of doing this is that a second-order filter has a roll-off of -40dB/decade, twice that of a first-order filter.